 As we in Accenture Germany continue our commitment to transparency and accountability, we will continue to fulfill our duties related to the Act and keep all documentation available for at least seven years.

-Annual reporting on such commitments will occur no later than four months after the end of our fiscal year and will be shared with the BAFA and on our website.
+Annual reporting on such commitments will occur in line with statutory requirements and will be shared with the BAFA and on our website.

-Christma Raab
+Christing Raab

-Christina Raab | Market Unit Lead Accenture ASG
+Christina Raab Market Unit Lead Accenture ASG